Posted: July 06, 2022

 Under track one, recipients may use grant funding to increase telehealth capabilities including telehealth information systems.
 Public bodies, community-based non-profits and federally recognized tribes are eligible to apply for the program.
 In order to qualify for funding, applicants must have facilities located in and primarily serve rural areas with no more than 20,000 residents as determined by the most recent US Census data.

 Interested in learning more about telehealth grants and funding?
-Contact us today to find out how Let’s Talk Interactive can help you implement these grant programs to start or expand your telehealth practice.
+Contact us today to find out how Let’s Talk Interactive can help you build a virtual care plan to implement these grant programs to start or expand your telehealth practice.